george-hawkins/lighthouse-light-mk2/README.md

 The circuit itself just of a 100k&ohm; pull-down resistor for each PWM input followed by a [DMG3406](https://www.mouser.ch/ProductDetail/621-DMG3406L-7) MOSFET and a limiting resistor for the particular LED color that it controls.
 If you look at the [datasheet](https://cdn-shop.adafruit.com/product-files/2530/FD-3RGB-Y2.pdf) for the RGB LED you'll see that the forward voltage for red is 2.5V while it's 3.6V for green and blue, hence the different limiting resistors - 3&ohm; for red and 1.75&ohm; for green and blue.

 As you can see in the schematic, the pull-down resistors are marked as 0603 and the limiting resistors are marked as 1206 - 0603 resistors are usually 0.1W and 1206 resistors are usually 0.25W (see [resistor sizes and packages](http://www.resistorguide.com/resistor-sizes-and-packages/)).
-0.1W is fine for the 100k&ohm; pull-down resistors and 0.25W is fine for the 1.75&ohm; blue and green limiting resistors but the red limiting resistor is probably 0.5W (see down below for more details).
+0.1W is fine for the 100k&ohm; pull-down resistors and 0.25W is fine for the 1.75&ohm; blue and green limiting resistors but the red limiting resistor is probably at least 0.5W, if not 1W (see down below for more details).

 If you look at the [Prop-Maker FeatherWing guide](https://learn.adafruit.com/adafruit-prop-maker-featherwing?view=all) you can clearly see this circuit in the guide's hi-resolution image of the top of the board: